The Connected Sociologies Curriculum Project is a project of The Sociological Review.

-Ishan Khurana is a PhD student at UCL working on the LUX-ZEPLIN dark matter experiment, a researcher at Autonomy and a co-organiser of Consented.
+Ishan Khurana is a PhD student at UCL working on the LUX-ZEPLIN dark matter experiment and a co-organiser of Consented.
 Along with Lukas, he regularly runs youth projects in schools focussing on both the natural and social sciences.

 Lucy Capes is a history teacher in East London.
 She also runs a parallel curriculum of events, workshops and short courses called The Knowledge is Power programme.

 Dr Adam Elliott-Cooper is a lecturer in social and public policy, in the Department of Politics and International Relations, Queen Mary University of London.
 He is author of Black Resistance to British Policing, (Manchester University Press 2021) and co-author of Empire’s Endgame: Racism and the British State (Pluto Press, 2021).
 Adam sits on the board of The Monitoring Group, an anti-racist organisation challenging state racisms and racial violence.

 Prof John Holmwood is Professor Emeritus in the School of Sociology and Social Policy, University of Nottingham.

 Dr Su-ming Khoo is Lecturer in Political Science and Sociology at Galway University.